J0hnFo0/roadly/README.md

-<h1>ROADLY - Next level Fahrtenplanung</h1>
+<h1>Abwasser Express - Next level Fahrtenplanung</h1>

-..in Progress.

-PLEASE INSERT NAME HERE is a fullstack application implementing REST and full CRUD.
+Abwasser-Express is a fullstack application implementing REST and full CRUD.

 Technologies used: